BrittanyBowman/dev-chat/README.md

 <span className="app__error-text">There was a problem loading the posts.
 Try again?</span>
 ```

-Before we can handle the loading display we'll need to import `loading` from `src/assets/loading_blue.svg`.
-Now, if the posts are loading we can return a loading image:
+Next up we need to indicate to the user that posts are loading, we'll use an image for this.
+Import `loading` from `src/assets/loading_blue.svg`.
+Now, if the posts are loading we'll return the following loading image:

 ```jsx
 <img